CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-06-25-spectral-density-via-average-resolvent.md

 If you increase the number of repetitions and limit the `eps` parameter very close to zero, being cautios to avoid underflows, you can reconstruct the exact limiting distribution as observed in the histogram.

+To get a smoother curve either you analytically calculate the formula for the spectral density, or you largely increase the number of samples.
+At the moment I don't believe there is some sort of closed form formula for the Laplacian of the Erdos-Renyi graph, which is not hidden under tons of obscure math.

-## References
+# References

 To make this blog post I have read a few papers on random matrix theory in graph theory and complex networks.
-Most important reads are the following:
+The most important reads are the following:

 1. Nadakuditi, Raj Rao, and Mark EJ Newman.
 "Graph spectra and the detectability of community structure in networks."
 Physical review letters 108.18 (2012): 188701.
 2. Nadakuditi, R. R., & Newman, M. E. (2013).
 Spectra of random graphs with arbitrary expected degrees.
 Physical Review E, 87(1), 012803.